-Kentucky metro area house prices are forecasted to underperform the national market.
-Current local conditions support an estimated 5.7% increase in the next twelve months.
-Kentucky’s housing market vitality, based on the nine metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as forty-second in the nation.
-Recent changes in local conditions suggest the possibility of moderation in short-term performance.
+Kentucky metro area house prices are forecasted to track the national market.
+Current local conditions support an estimated 7.7% increase in the next twelve months.
+Kentucky’s housing market vitality, based on the nine metro housing markets which comprise it, is the same as that of the overall U.S. and currently ranks the state as twentieth in the nation.
+Recent changes in local conditions suggest the possibility of improvement in short-term performance.

 “House price appreciation has outstripped the benefit of record-low mortgage rates", explained Vidur Dhanda, author of the survey.
 "Low inventory can sustain price growth up to a point before financial concerns about affordability become an issue.
 We are beginning to see that with the tightening mortgage standards."